Wyoming Aviation Hall of Fame...

 The Aeronautics Commission selects the new inductee each year from the nominations submitted by the Wyoming Aviation Hall of Fame.
 The number of inductees is limited to enhance the honor of being selected.

 The Wyoming Aviation Hall of Fame also collects aviation historical artifacts for display to educate the public on Wyoming's significant role in aviation's early days.
 The Hall of Fame centerpiece display case is currently located in the Cheyenne Airport Terminal building and houses a wide selection of early Wyoming aviation memorabilia.
-The Wyoming Aviation Hall of Fame also maintains an archive including pilot biographies, which is available for researchers.
+The Wyoming Aviation Hall of Fame also maintains an archive including pilot biographies, which is available for researchers in Laramie at the American Heritage Center.

 Anyone wishing to submit a nomination may obtain an application package by contacting John Waggener, president of the Wyoming Aviation Hall of Fame.
 Tax exempt contributions may also be sent to the following address:

 Wyoming Aviation Hall of Fame